c-layer/contracts/tutorials/13-VotingWalkthrough.md

 voting = await VotingSessionManager.new(token.address, votingDelegate.address)
 ```

-The voting contract needs it's own lock to prevent tokens tranfer during the voting period.
+The voting contract needs its own lock to prevent tokens transfer during the voting period.
 We create one when defining a proxy with a Lockable Delegate:

 ```
 core.defineProxy(voting.address, 1);